 When we make the huge step of trying to sell our home it can be an emotional and physical upheaval.
 Then when the house sale takes far longer than expected that can take its toll.
 Here are some ideas about how you can optimise your chances of a speedy house sale.

 Why Isn’t my House Selling, and What Can I do About it?

 Once you’ve made that decision to put your house on the market, and perhaps moved out to let a housesitter looker after your home the sooner someone puts in an offer, the better.
 The state of the market, however, can frustrate the sale.
-Particularly in the UK at the current time with the uncertainty of a potential ‘no deal Brexit‘ looming, you have no control.

 You’re with the Wrong Estate Agent for this house sale

 Potentially the biggest reason your house isn’t selling could be that you’ve chosen to go with the wrong estate agent.
 Believe it or not, choosing the right one is paramount when ensuring the success of a slightly quicker house sale.
 They can assist in selling your home in a number of ways.
 But here are some options to consider.